 Growling furiously, she crossed her arms and turned away.
 "No. I told Wu Xuan never to tell me exactly where he had taken my boy.
 By the time I was in a position I could have taken care of him, he would have already settled into his new home, made bonds of love with his new family.
 I would not hurt him again by interfering with that.
 And wherever he was, it was too far for me to travel there.
 I could only wish him well."
 She paused.
 "Then, of course, Wu Xuan died…killed by the Wu Sisters, his own kin!
 And he hadn't told his family anything…so the secret died with him."

 Until now.
 From here, he knew the rest.
 Like everyone else in the empire, Mei Ling's father had heard of Master Oogway and his Valley of Peace.
-Like Qiao Mao, he had been a trusted confidante of Chen's, and thus been in a position to have the Valley's existence and location confirmed for him.
+Like Qiao Yong, he had been a trusted confidante of Chen's, and thus been in a position to have the Valley's existence and location confirmed for him.
 And where else would he take the son of his best friend, a snow leopard who was like a brother to him but also one of the best and unmatched warriors in all of China, than to the birthplace of kung fu?

 Surely Wu Xuan must have believed the little cub would do well there, would inherit his family's natural instincts for combat and, in studying the thousand scrolls, become an even better fighter than his father.
-So he had wrapped the cub in the remnant of one of Mao's old sets of trousers, and left him on the Jade Palace doorstep.
+So he had wrapped the cub in the remnant of one of Yong's old sets of trousers, and left him on the Jade Palace doorstep.

 Of course, years later, he had learned what had taken place in the Valley…of the awful rampage that had claimed so many lives, and been so unworthy of the lineage Tai Lung was heir to.
 That horror had convinced him his agreement to secrecy was even more necessary—he would not have broken Qiao Jian's heart by revealing to her what her son had become.

 And so, though it had pained him to know the truth, that the child of his oldest friend was locked away in Chorh-Gom for the rest of his natural life and could never know the love and kindness his family would have given him…what well might have saved him from the darkness…Wu Xuan had not told a soul.
-Years later, he was still good friends with Mao's widow, but no one, not even Mei Ling, had known about the missing cub given away to save his life.
+Years later, he was still good friends with Yong's widow, but no one, not even Mei Ling, had known about the missing cub given away to save his life.

 Ironically, in the end Wu Xiu had been connected to his family after all—for by murdering her father, she had eliminated any chance for the old soldier's secret to see the light of day.
 If not for Oogway's spirit…